blwhit/BadSuccessor-dMSA-Scanner/README.md

 - **Container-Level Creation Rights**: Permissions allowing dMSA creation in containers
 - **Existing dMSA Modification Rights**: Write access to current dMSA objects
 - **Environment Assessment**: Windows Server 2025 domain controller detection

+  ###### _NOTE: This scanner does NOT filter built-in privileged groups/users... this may produce false positives, but is by design, to return ALL potential attack paths._

 ## 🚀 Quick Start